While we hate to see anyone injured on the job, it seems to happen too often.

 Worker’s compensation adjusters aren’t on your side.
 They work for the insurance company that provides workers compensation benefits to your employer.
 An adjuster might be sympathetic to your situation, but their priority is to avoid paying too much for your claim.

-To make sure you get all of the compensation you deserve here are our top tips for filings a worker’s comp claim.
+To make sure you get all of the compensation you deserve, our workers comp attorneys put together the top tips for filings a worker’s comp claim.

 Get Medical Help First

 A paper cut or a stubbed toe won’t likely qualify for worker’s compensation.
 These benefits go to workers who experience severe injuries while at work, like a devastating fall, a back injury, or an item falling and causing a head injury.